geoffreylitt/wildcard-onward-paper/paper.md

 # Introduction

 Most attempts at empowering end users to customize their software offer a simplified version of programming.
-Some scripting languages (AppleScript, Chickenfoot) have a friendly syntax that resembles natural language.
-Visual programming tools (Mac Automator, Zapier) eliminate text syntax entirely.
-Macro recorders (Applescript, Helena, WebVCR) remove some of the initial programming burden by letting a user start with concrete demonstrations.
+Some scripting languages [@bolin2005;@cook2007] have a friendly syntax that resembles natural language.
+Some visual customization tools eliminate text syntax entirely.
+Macro recorders [@cook2007;@chasins2018;@anupam2000] remove some of the initial programming burden by letting a user start with concrete demonstrations.

 Despite their many differences, these approaches all share something in common: an imperative programming model, with statement sequencing, mutable variables and loops.
 End users express their ideas in scripts—sequences of commands—which, name aside, are not very different from conventional code.

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
 Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
 In this work, we ask: what would it look like to build a software customization interface that  relies on direct manipulation?
 We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to run queries and computations through direct manipulation of data.